Alendri/high_adventures/src/limegreen.md

 # Lime green

-_"Banana yellow, banana! *baby noises* Lime-green daddy daddy!
+_"Banana yellow, banana! &nbsp;-_&nbsp; baby noises &nbsp;_-&nbsp; Lime-green daddy daddy!
 Daddy!
 Lime-green!"_ she loudly exclaimed from the top of my shoulders.
-I replied _"Yes, you are right, a lime-green car!"_ while trying to contain my chuckle at my own shortsightedness.
+I replied _"Yes, you are right, a lime-green car!"_ while trying to contain a chuckle at my own shortsightedness.

 ### A few hours earlier
 _"Ok, we can watch one more Magic Fingers video,"_ I said, _"but only one more.
 Then we have to go to school."_